mgoetz/StarTrekTimelinesSpreadsheet/README.md

 5. Copy the access_token, which should be in this format: "123e4567-e89b-12d3-a456-426655440000"

 *NOTE*: you need to repeat this process about once every 2 weeks, as the access token expires after a set period of time.

+## Installation
+Clone or download and extract the repository in a folder on your device.

+Download and install [node.js](https://nodejs.org/) on your computer.

 ## Before running the script